Prehistory

 (You might ask what I was doing guarding mountains from theft: A good question, for which I have no answer.
 But after the first few years of annual reserve duty I gave up trying to understand, or even believe in, military logic.)

-At the lsoldiereft you can see me (in 1984) zealously guarding my library from an attack of silverfish.
+At the left you can see me (in 1984) zealously guarding my library from an attack of silverfish.
 Yes – that is a serious gun.
 But no – its handler could never really have been called a serious soldier.

 In 1985/6 I took my first sabbatical, spending one semester with the Department of Statistics, UNC Chapel Hill, and one with the late Ron Pyke at the Mathematics Department of the University of Washington.
 From 1996-1999 I returned to UNC as a regular faculty member.
 During this three year period I crossed the Atlantic between home (Haifa and the Technion) and UNC 20 times in each direction, collecting frequent flyer points at an incredible rate.